Last published 18 Feb 2019

 Headleasing provides a way to meet immediate needs without requiring additional capital funds, particularly in areas where long-term investment is not warranted.

-Headleasing offers landlords advantages which can help FACS negotiate lower than market rents.
+Headleasing offers landlords advantages which can help DCJ negotiate lower than market rents.
 The advantages to private landlords include:

 - security of rental payments